Sewage study estimates New Castle County could have had 39,400 COVID-19 infections last week

 Last week New Castle County announced an unconfirmed estimate of the extent of COVID-19 infections there based on traces of the virus found in county sewage.
-The estimate by Massachusetts-based biotech startup Biobot Analytics of 15,200 cases as of April 15 dwarfed the number confirmed by lab tests at that time.
+The estimate by biotech startup Biobot Analytics of 15,200 cases above the C&D Canal as of April 15 dwarfed the number confirmed by lab tests at that time.

-The newest result puts the estimate of county-wide infections at 39,400, or around 7 percent of the county population, as of April 22.
-There were less than 1,400 lab-confirmed cases in the county then.
+The newest result puts the estimate of infections in the area served by the Wilmington wastewater treatment plant at 39,400, or above 7 percent of the population, as of April 22.
+There were less than 1,400 lab-confirmed cases county-wide then.

 Biobot can estimate the infection rate in a given area based on the contents of its sewer — because traces of the virus are shed in stool, says startup co-founder Newsha Ghaeli.

 “A good way to think about it is those are the active cases in the community,” she said.
 “What we need more information on, for example, is how long after a COVID patient has recovered are they still shedding the virus in their stool.”

 Biobot says it is working with over 170 facilities in 36 states on its COVID-19 project.
 Ghaeli last week recommended tracking the sewage-based estimate over time.